qubenix/guides/qubes-r4/whonix-14/bitcoin/indexed/0_build-bitcoind.md

 [user@dom0 ~]$ qvm-clone whonix-ws-14 whonix-ws-14-bitcoin
 ```
 ### B. Create a gateway.
+**Notes:**
-**Note:** This gateway should be independent of your normal browsing gateway (`sys-whonix`) to isolate the onion service.
-You must choose a label color, but it does not have to match this example.
+- This gateway should be independent of the default Whonix gateway (`sys-whonix`) to isolate its onion service.
+- You must choose a label color, but it does not have to match this example.

 ```
 [user@dom0 ~]$ qvm-create --label purple --prop netvm='sys-firewall' --prop provides_network='True' --template whonix-gw-14 sys-bitcoind
 ```
 ### C. Create an AppVM, use newly created gateway and template.
+**Note:**
-**Note:** You must choose a label color, but it does not have to match this example.
+- You must choose a label color, but it does not have to match this example.

 ```
 [user@dom0 ~]$ qvm-create --label red --prop netvm='sys-bitcoind' --template whonix-ws-14-bitcoin bitcoind